What is multi-cloud connection and why is it important?

 For example, your development team decides to code in AWS Lambda, but the data they need is stored in Azure Blob.
 The team doesn’t want to do the development in Azure and so they need a way to move this data to AWS to get their work done.

-The team can easily transfer their files from Azure Blob Storage to AWS S3, using SFTP Gateway’s multi-cloud connection capabilities.
+The team can easily transfer their files from Azure Blob Storage to Amazon S3, using SFTP Gateway’s multi-cloud connection capabilities.
 It’s as simple as setting up two folders, with each one pointing to a different cloud storage location.

 This configuration allows you to instantly transfer all your files from AWS to Azure with a single SFTP connection.